-If you are part of an insitution looking to create a new institutional account to sponsor Scholastica submissions for your authors, you can learn more about how to get one set up here.
+If you are part of an institution looking to create a new institutional account to sponsor Scholastica submissions for your authors, you can learn more about how to get one set up here.

-Think of your submission like an email — once it’s been sent, it’s in the recipient’s hands and can’t be altered.
-If there’s new information or files that you want editors to have, you should send a fresh message letting them know you’ve made an update to your article that you’d like them to consider.
+Think of your submission like an application — once sent, it’s in the recipient’s hands and considered ready for review.
+So you can’t change out files at that point.
+However, if there’s new information or files that you want editors to have, you can send a message letting them know you’ve made an update to the article that you’d like them to consider.

-On Scholastica, the best way to provide the editors of law reviews you submitted to with an updated version of your manuscript or a file you forgot to upload is to send them a Discussion message.
-Click here for an easy walkthrough on how to start a Discussion with the journal(s) to which you have submitted.
-You can attach an updated manuscript file by clicking “Add file” once you’ve created a Discussion.
+On Scholastica, the best way to provide the editors of law reviews to which you submitted an updated version of your manuscript or a file you forgot to upload is to send them a Discussion message.
+Click here for an easy walkthrough on how to start a Discussion with one or more law reviews.
+Once you’ve created a Discussion, you can attach any updated article files as needed by clicking “Add file.”

-There are some key benefits to sending editors updates via Discussions rather than generic email that you should know about.
+There are some key benefits to sending editors updates via Discussions rather than generic emails that you should know.
 Discussion messages go directly to law review editors’ main Scholastica work area and are stored next to their associated submission, so editors will know exactly which article your Discussion message is about.
 Editors also receive notifications for all new Scholastica Discussion messages, so they’ll be less likely to fall through the cracks than emails.